programminghistorian/jekyll/reviewer-guidelines.md

 - Does the lesson tie into existing lessons and have appropriate links?

-## How to Comment
+## How to submit your review
-We manage all our peer review comments through the issue tracker on Github--that is, your reviewer feedback will take the form of a Github "issue".
-In order to create these, you should follow the directions on our Github Wiki at https://github.com/programminghistorian/jekyll/wiki/Reporting-Issues.
-You can create multiple issues, of course, if you're commenting on different sections of the lessons or whatever.
-However you decide to partition your review is entirely up to you and how you want to conduct your review.
+We manage all our peer review comments through the issue tracker on Github, so all reviewer feedback will take the form of a comment on a Github "issue".
+It sounds more complicated than it really is.
+Please follow the directions for [reviewing lessons with GitHub](https://github.com/programminghistorian/jekyll/wiki/Reviewing-Lessons-with-GitHub).